ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

 main 68k @ 7.6MHz: yes, Cyclone core
 z80 @ 3.6MHz: yes, DrZ80 core
 #endif
-VDP: yes, except some quirks and modes not used by games YM2612 FM: yes, optimized MAME core
+VDP: yes, except some quirks not used by games
+YM2612 FM: yes, optimized MAME core
 SN76489 PSG: yes, MAME core
 SVP chip: yes!
 This is first emu to ever do this.